"To Daniel Kidane's quietly impressive new Metamorphosis he brought stature, concentration and a beguiling range of sonorities."

-Current projects include orchestral pieces for the Royal Scottish National Orchestra and CBSO Youth Orchestra, the latter of which is inspired by Grime music.
-A new chamber work for Cheltenham Festival draws inspiration from Jungle music and a new type of vernacular.
 Recent commissions for Michala Petri (recorder) and Mahan Esfahani (harpsichord) were released on CD and premiered in the UK at Wigmore Hall.
-Works for members of the London Symphony Orchestra, which have focused on multiculturalism, and an orchestral work for the BBC Philharmonic Orchestra, motivated by the eclectic musical nightlife in Manchester, have received recent critical acclaim.
+Works for members of the London Symphony Orchestra, which have focused on multiculturalism, and an orchestral work for the BBC Philharmonic Orchestra, motivated by the eclectic musical nightlife in Manchester, also received critical acclaim.

 This biography is for information only and should not be reproduced.

 Mahan Esfahani, Recital, Wigmore Hall, London (July 2016)